GenesisFan64/Marsiano-MARS/README.md

 Notes/Current issues:
 - DREQ might break on soft-reset
-- Psd-screen mode 02: Scrolling doesn't synchronize well with the Genesis side
-- Psd-screen mode 04: 3D performs worse than Shinrinx.
+- 3D rendering performs worse than project Shinrinx
 - (PWM RV-backup) If Genesis' DMA takes too long to process, specifically the DMA-BLAST list: it might play trash wave data.

 Planned:
 - Add map layout support on psd-Mode 2 (256-color scrolling background)
 - Same thing for the Genesis side.

-LIST OF UNEMULATED 32X HARDWARE FEATURES, BUGS AND ERRORS, the ones marked with ** are probably wrong and need more testing
+LIST OF UNEMULATED 32X HARDWARE FEATURES, BUGS AND ERRORS, the ones marked with ** are probably wrong and need more testing.

 -- General --
 - ALL Emulators doesn't trigger the SH2's Error handlers (Address Error, Zero Divide, etc.)
 - MOST Emulators doesn't SOFT reset like in hardware (only Picodrive does, and not even close): 68k resets like usual BUT the SH2 side it doesn't restart: it triggers the VRES interrupt and keep going on return. commonly the code used here is just a jump to go back to the "HotStart" code.
 ALL values will remain unmodified including comm's (unless 68k clears them first)
 - The actual purpose of Cache isn't emulated at all. so emulators just treat everything as "Cache-thru"
-- The 4-byte LONG alignment limitation is ignored: If you forget to align your code or an array of jumps it will trigger an Address Error on real hardware.
+- The 4-byte LONG alignment limitation is ignored: If you forget to align your code or any array it will trigger an Address Error on real hardware.
-- Fusion 3.64: vdpfill might randomly get stuck waiting for the framebuffer-busy bit.
+- Fusion 3.64: VDPFILL might randomly get stuck waiting for the framebuffer-busy bit.
+- Fusion 3.64: The mid-frame SuperVDP changes doesn't even work.

 -- 68000 --
 - Writing to the DREQ's FIFO only works properly on the $880000/$900000 areas.
 Doing the writes in the RAM area ($FF0000) will cause to miss some WORD writes during transfer.